Will my dog recover? This is the one question everyone asks if their dog goes down with a back problem.

 It is important to remember that your dog may, or may not, respond to treatment like an "average" dog.
 Many dogs make a full recovery, particularly if given suitable rehabilitation to rebuild their strength.

 Some dogs make a partial recovery and may be left without full mobility, but can usually continue to lead an active life.
+Your dog may also develop involuntary motor function, called Spinal Walking.

 Unfortunately, some dogs may remain paralysed and you will face the prospect of living with a disabled dog.